M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

       c) Run Pycharm by opening a terminal, navigating to {extract_location}/bin, and typing ```./pycharm.sh```.

-      d) Upon running, you can import a project from version control (e.g. this project or one of the others listed below):

-      (i) Select "Get from VCS" on the welcome screen.

-      (ii) You will also need to install git by typing ```sudo apt install git``` in a terminal window.
-This may not install the required git version, so you might still see an error message in PyCharm.
-If this happens you can install the latest version of git as follows:

-         sudo add-apt-repository ppa:git-core/ppa
-         sudo apt update
-         sudo apt install git

-      e) Next, enter the URL of the repository you want to download (e.g. https://github.com/M4rtinR/coachingPolicies)
   4. Android Studio v 2021.3
     <Instructions on downloading and installing Android Studio>
   5. Choregraphe v2.5.10.7